 * * * * *

 But to return to Jim Perrin’s Huguenot forbears: it was while he was living with ‘his (then) most recent partner’ that by an extraordinary chance there also lived in the village a gentleman who although in no way related to Jim Perrin yet he had the same name.
 It was he who had successfully traced his family origins as far as the Huguenots and he kindly showed the results of his research to Jim Perrin.
-It was a great talking point between them, as Mr. Perrin told us himself three years ago.
+It was a great talking point between them, as the Reverend Perrin told us himself three years ago.

 Jim Perrin’s family tree is for the most part deeply rooted in Lancashire and has been traced back only so far as 1768, and there seems to be nothing at all to substantiate his assertion ‘of Huguenot descent’.
 It would appear to be merely fanciful.
-Before his acquaintance with Mr. Perrin he had neither spoken nor written of any such thing and in our opinion it could even be suspected that the details were purloined — magpie-like — from another…
+Before his acquaintance with the reverend Perrin he had neither spoken nor written of any such thing and in our opinion it could even be suspected that the details were purloined — magpie-like — from another…

 The coincidence of the shared name caused considerable embarrassment to the gentleman concerned as when Jim Perrin left the village for France — in a hurry — ( we were told this was because the CSA had located him) he had failed to pay a particularly large telephone bill and British Telecom needed to be convinced that it was a case of ‘mistaken identity’.

 * * * * *